 Director: Don Siegel

 Upon its release, famous film critic Pauline Kael basically denounced this as politically fascist and immoral.
 Then, somewhere in the middle of her review, she suddenly switched gears by acknowledging how well crafted the film was.
 Well, she got the second part right at least.
 Her criticism centres on Inspector Harry Callahan's circumvention of laws (established to protect ordinary citizens) in his quest to stop a psycho killer holding the city for ransom.
 All of Harry's reactions are in keeping with his well established character especially considering some of the highly volatile situations he's faced with.
 The results of his actions are quite believable as well and usually not what Harry intends, so it's definitely not the film-makers' bias that's showing.
 Besides, as the story develops, there are enough strong and credible arguments voiced against Harry's disregard for a suspect's rights, to make Kael's criticism fallacious.
 A somewhat less apparent flaw to the film does exist however, and unfortunately, once uncovered, it's as big as Harry's 44 magnum: There's simply no precedent (in real life or established in this film) for a psychotic killer (especially the one so expressively portrayed here) who kills for money.
 To make this premise even more fanciful, he continues to murder and make threats while raising his financial demands, even after the authorities know who he is!
 This doesn't stop me from enjoying Dirty Harry though, because of Siegel and Company's vivid characters, highly inventive situations, tight pacing, and pitch perfect performances.
 Each and every scene scores a knockout even when very little is happening to advance the plot.
-Clint Eastwood's droll rendition of the title character and Lalo Schifrin's propulsive score is a huge asset.
+Clint Eastwood's droll rendition of the title character and Lalo Schifrin's propulsive score in particular are huge assets.
 The sequels went steadily downhill not having the dedicated craftsmanship demonstrated here.

 Freebie and the Bean (1974, U.S.A.)